 16-19 TUITION FUND STATEMENT

-It is accepted that the Coronavirus pandemic caused wide ranging disruption to learning in the 2019-20 academic year.
+It is accepted that the Coronavirus pandemic caused wide ranging disruption to learning in the 2019-20 and 2020-21 academic years.

 Through additional funding from the ESFA, Morthyng will be putting into place increased teaching in order to mitigate this disruption and give learners a better chance to catch up through more intensive training programmes with smaller group sizes.

-In order to be able to but the additional tuition into place, Morthyng has undertaken the following:
+In order to be able to continue with the additional tuition in place, Morthyng has undertaken the following:

 - Identified eligible learners and recorded them once they are in receipt of the tuition.

-- Recruited additional tutors across our centres to meet the increased demand on our timetables.
+- Recruited and retained additional tutors across our centres to meet the increased demand on our timetables.

 - Increased hours of some existing staff.